 Comprised of 24 freshman representatives (two from each residential college) the Freshman Class Council is the primary student government body representing the freshmen.
 The FCC is responsible for planning major events such as the Freshman Olympics, Freshman Barbecue, and the Freshman Dance.
 FCC also updates the Unofficial Freshman Handbook each year.
-The current chair is Gabriel Perez '20.
+The chairs of last year were Gabriel Perez '20 and Aadit Vyas '20.

 Sophomore Class Council

 The Sophomore Class Council (SoCo) is dedicated to improving the student life of sophomores.
 Responsibilities of the Council include the planning of class wide events and working on pertinent issues (e.g. advising reform, career opportunities).
 The council is composed of two representatives from each residential college and a president who is elected by the sophomore class each April.
-The current president of SoCo is Isa Magraner '19.
+The current president of SoCo is Yesenia Chavez '20.

 Junior Class Council